jitendra-1217/LQEXT/readme.md

 # lqext

-__Important:__ Because of [a minor issue](https://github.com/laravel/framework/issues/27825) in framework's code the logging queue
-push failures part errors right now.
-Please wait.

 ## What
 1) Makes Laravel's dispatchers which are buses, events & mailable, transaction
 aware.
 I.e. dispatching events, jobs or mailable, be it queued or sync in
 complex flows, inside nested transaction etc will work as normal expectation.

-2) Makes Laravel's queued dispatcher to log failures to redis storage and
+2) ~Makes Laravel's queued dispatcher to log failures to redis storage and
-adds support for re attempting those failed remote pushes.
+adds support for re attempting those failed remote pushes.~  Because of [a minor
+issue](https://github.com/laravel/framework/issues/27825) in framework's code the logging queue push failures part errors right.
+now.
+Please wait while a workaround is added.

 ## How
 Thanks to framework's design which allows extending any service of its easily